actions-marketplace-validations/Bala-raj_pull-request-changelog/README.md

 ## How it works

-Whenever you open a PR to `master` branch, action will compare `master` branch with your branch and post a comment to PR with all the changes that are going to be merged to `master` branch.
+Whenever you open a PR to base branch, action will compare base branch with your branch and post a comment to PR with all the changes that are going to be merged to base branch.

 There are a few assumptions that you should be aware, when you're using this action.